 J.S.D. students are integrated into the academic life of the law school and have the option of attending the weekly faculty speakers’ series and other academic events at the Law School.
 They are encouraged to participate in the annual Inter-University Graduate Student Conference at the Law School.

-Career and placement services for J.S.D. students are handled through the Graduate Legal Studies Program Office, working in conjunction with the student’s special committee members and other faculty.
+Career advisement for J.S.D. students is handled through the Graduate Legal Studies Program Office, working in conjunction with the student’s special committee members and other faculty.